Phoenixrr2113/Orchestrator-MCP/docs/old-plan.md

 ## Notes
 - Focus on one tool at a time with thorough testing
-- Maintain compatibility with existing Augment workflows
+- Maintain compatibility with existing  workflows
 - Document each tool's capabilities and limitations
 - Consider performance implications of each implementation
 - Plan for extensibility and plugin architecture